Updated: 31 September 2022

 Note: There are some exceptions.
 For example, you might not want to post a whole video on Facebook as you prefer to get the views on YouTube.
 But that’s going to depend on your personal Social Media Strategy.
 For the purpose of this blog post, be aware that pushing your tweets to Facebook and vice versa, or your Instagram photos to Twitter, means loss of visibility and engagement on the social platform your post was copied to.

-4. Trying to copy your competition
+4. Copying your competition

 5. Not Watching Your Analytics